Search results for

 • Samsung One UI 5

 The S20 FE originally shipped with Android 10 and One UI 2.5.
 It was later updated to Android 11 and One UI 3 and has since been updated to Android 13 and One UI 5.
-This is the same software that ships on the Galaxy S23 series, meaning that you’re getting the latest and greatest that Samsung has to offer — at least for now.
+This is the same software that shipped on the Galaxy S23 series but it appears to be the last major update that the Galaxy S20 FE will receive, meaning you can only expect security patches from here on out.

 The screenshots here show the phone running One UI 2.5.
 The main tweaks in One UI 3.0 impact the notifications bar, widgets, and the lock screen.
 There are also new feature additions such as message bubbles.
 The main tweaks on One UI 4 tackle the refreshed design elements of Android 12, which include color-matched palettes, brand-new widget designs, and improved privacy controls.
 One UI 5 didn’t necessarily reinvent the wheel, but it added an additional coat of polish to some of the Material You customizations of One UI 4.